cortex-lab/phy/design/merge-propositions.md

 - derived validity of overlapping propositions.

-Redo reapplies the merge and accepted decision, then restores the exact post-commit context: the automatically opened next proposition, or Normal mode when no pending proposition remains.
+Redo reapplies the merge and accepted decision, then restores the exact post-commit Normal context with the merged result visible in Cluster View.

 ## 6. Architecture boundaries